wusai2333/trib/doc/lab1.md

 ListUsers() ([]string, error)
 ```

-List `trib.MinListUser = 20` registered users.
+Lists `trib.MinListUser = 20` different registered users.
 When there are less
 than 20 users that have ever signed up, list all of them.

-This is just
-for showing some users on the front page.
+This is for showing some users on the front page.
 This is not for listing all
-the users that signed up, because that would be too expensive.
-It
+the users that have ever signed up,
+because that would be too expensive.
-should not show any user twice though.

 ***